 The Trustee Council provided an estimate of the Forecast Settlement Credit Value (FSCV), also known as the Forecast DSAY value, of the original design of the Project in 2015.
 Since that time, PGE has made substantial revisions to the design, as outlined in Sections 2 and 4.
 In 2020, the Trustee Council developed a second Forecast Settlement Credit Value (FSCV2) for the Project.
-The letter documenting this revised credit estimate of 587.5 DSAYs for the Project is included as Appendix E. The final credit value for the Project shall be determined by the Trustee Council based upon attainment of the Performance Standards and other criteria and obligations outlined within the HDP.
+The letter documenting this revised credit estimate of 587.55 DSAYs for the Project is included as Appendix E. The FSCV2 was subsequently adjusted further to 586.5.5 The final credit value for the Project shall be determined by the Trustee Council based upon attainment of the Performance Standards and other criteria and obligations outlined within the HDP.